 A-Z of Eco Terms

 Biodegradable – something when left alone will break down and be absorbed into the ecosystem.
 Biodegradable products obviously have positive benefits.
 However, other factors may be in play such as the temperature and environment (such as light) required for them to biodegrade effectively.
+Carbon footprint – a measure of your impact on the environment from any activity; specifically, the amount of greenhouse gases produced, measured in units of carbon dioxide.

 Climate change – a change in temperature and weather patterns.
 The term has become commonly used when the change is due to human activity such as creating energy, manufacturing, polluting activities, use of certain products, disposal methods.